 Generally, the institution's eligible nondegree programs and locations are specifically named on the ECAR.
 Additional locations and programs may be added later.
-Once the SPD has approved the program/location, it will notify the institution and an updated ECAR can be printed.
-See the discussion under SFA Handbook, Volume 2, Chapter 5 Changes to Educational Programs for a discussion of when and how an institution must notify ED when adding programs and when the institution must wait for approval from ED.
-Note that all Gainful Employment programs must be reported to ED and all direct assessment programs, comprehensive transition and postsecondary programs, and short-term programs must be reported to and approved by ED (34 CFR 668.414, 34 CFR 668.8(n) and 34 CFR 668.8(d)).
+Once the School Participation Division (SPD) has approved the program/location, it will notify the institution and an updated ECAR can be printed.
+See the discussion under FSA Handbook, Volume 2, Chapter 5 Changes to Educational Programs for a discussion of when and how an institution must notify ED when adding programs and when the institution must wait for approval from ED.
+Note that all Gainful Employment programs must be reported to ED and all direct assessment programs, comprehensive transition and postsecondary programs, and short-term programs must be reported to and approved by ED (34 CFR 668.8(n), 34 CFR 668.8(d), and 34 CFR 668.232) prior to making disbursements to eligible students.
+All disbursements made to students at programs required to obtain prior approval from ED where that approval was not obtained prior to making the disbursement are questioned costs.